 If a brand manages to close the gap between customers’ expectations and their experiences, customers are satisfied.
 Therefore, if a business wants to keep its customers satisfied, it should break down the overall customer experience into smaller components.

 Focus on each of the aspects that have an impact on the customers’ satisfaction.
-Besides, it’s important to monitor customers’ expectations, adjust the company’s offers, and communicate to the consumers’ wants and needs.
+Besides, it’s important to monitor customers’ expectations, adjust the company’s offers, and communicate the consumers’ wants and needs.

 Customer Retention and Customer Loyalty